KBNLresearch/omSipCreator/README.md

 Some additional notes to the above:

 - Some of these elements (e.g. *creator* and *contributor*) may be repeatable.
+- Title info in KB catalogue can either be in `dc:title@xsi:type="dcx:maintitle"`, `dc:title`, or both.
+If available,  `dc:title@xsi:type="dcx:maintitle"` is used as the mapping  source; otherwise  `dc:title` is used.
 - The *relatedItem* element (with attribute *type* set to *host*) describes the relation of the intellectual entity with its (physical) parent item.
 It does this by referring to its identifiers in the KB catalogue.

 ### fileSec